yashrajd/bcap/README.md

 ### What is a chain split

 A chain split in bitcoin refers to the scenario where the blockchain forks into two chains, creating two coins.
 This typically occurs when there is a disagreement amongst stakeholders about changes to consensus or the rules of the network (irrespective of whether those changes to consensus occurred with a new version of Bitcoin Core, that is widely adopted, or Alternative Consensus Client, that is being widely adopted).
-At a specific block height, the blockchain splits into separate networks that build blocks according to different consensus rules or use the same rules but disagree on the history of the longest blocks.
+At a specific block height, the blockchain splits into separate networks that build blocks according to different consensus rules or use the same rules, but disagree on the history of the longest blocks.
 The two chains continue independently, potentially with different features, rules, and upgrades.

 **Initiation of the split**